 - Principles of archiving

-While there are many schools that offer MLIS programs, there are only a few that meet the standards to receive ALA accreditation.
+While many schools offer MLIS programs, there are only a few that meet the standards to receive ALA accreditation.
 Why should a student attend one of these programs, and why is online education a good choice?

 First, choosing ALA-accredited library schools online sets up a student for a greater number of job opportunities in the future.
 Because the ALA accreditation is internationally recognized, students can apply for a wider range of jobs after graduation.